Dih5/xpecgen/README.md

 ## Versioning
 Releases of this package will be numbered using [Semantic Versioning guidelines](http://semver.org/).

+## Requests
+If you find any bugs or have a feature request you may create an [issue on GitHub](https://github.com/dih5/xpecgen/issues).
+You may also considering forking and sending a pull request if you are an experienced developer.

 ## Model details
 To have a general overview of the model see [\[1\]](#Ref1).